ptbjack/Library/Mi/Main/Unconscious.md

 **‘Unconscious is outside’**: constitutive gap in the Other is the condition of possibility of the subject’s ‘own’ repressions.[^1]
 - Repression fills in the gaps of (objective) reality.
 - Subjective distortions are distortions at the place of something that is not.
+- Unconscious comes to us from the outside: The unconscious starts with [[repression]] as the signifying form pertaining to discursivity as such.[^6]

 Constitution of the unconscious as the refuse of interpretations of [[Enigmatic Messages]] (left out, repressed)?
 * Leftover is not identified with unconscious, unconscious is already an interpretation.